 Overview and Authors:

 Note: if you look back up to the tabs, there is a drop-down menu that links to each section of this Repository.
-Though the bulk of the work was done, as cited below, in 2013, it is very much a living document, with more added all the time, so come back often!
+Though the project was started in 2013, it is very much a living document, with more added all the time, so come back often!

-Summary coordinated by Alice Cassidy, In View Education and Professional Development, Vancouver, British Columbia (BC), Canada https://cassidyinview.wordpress.com/ May, 2013
+Summary coordinated by Alice Cassidy, In View Educational Development, Victoria, British Columbia (BC), Canada https://cassidyinview.wordpress.com/

 The Repository before you is the key outcome of a 2012 grant from the Educational Developers Caucus (EDC) of the Society for Teaching and Learning in Higher Education as a resource repository for sustainability education and leadership.
 Team members on the EDC grant included Alice Cassidy as project coordinator; Yona Sipos, Doctoral Candidate, University of British Columbia and Braydon Walker, 3rd year undergraduate student, Engineering, Carleton University.